 Regular Check-Ins

 Some defendants who are out on bond may be required to check in with a bail officer or law enforcement agent.
-This would be a periodic check-in to make sure theyโre complying with the terms of their release.
+This would be a periodic check-in to make sure they’re complying with the terms of their release.

 Electronic Monitoring